 In addition to alleviating eye and back strain, EIZO’S innovative, professional high-end monitors can also be easily adjusted to meet your unique requirements.
 Thanks to innovative features, long hours of working in front of a screen become a pleasure not a pain.
 You don’t have to adjust to your workplace any more—let your workplace adjust to you.

 The ambient brightness around a monitor changes throughout the day and—with the unique Auto EcoView—the screen brightness adjusts to suit it.
 This means you won’t be dazzled and it will stop the screen becoming too dark in direct sunlight.
-This doesn’t only protect your eyes, but also the environment and your budget as automatic adjustment saves 50% energy.
+This doesn’t only protect your eyes, but also the environment and your budget as automatic adjustment saves up to 50% energy.

 Nicht jede Anwendung benötigt dieselben Farbwerte.
 Mit der automatischen Farbeinstellung wechselt der Bildschirm beispielsweise beim Bearbeiten von Word-Dateien in den Paper-Modus.
 Dabei werden Kontrast, Helligkeit und Farbe automatisch an die Anwendung angepasst.
 Durch die Reduktion des Anteils von blauem Licht wird das Lesen auf echtem Papier simuliert.
 Ihre Augen werden es Ihnen danken.